The Singles Network Ministries

 SUSIE: “To be quite simple, I am selfish.
 I like to have my way about everything; a man just does not fit in my life.
 I know it’s not the greatest attribute, but it is simply where I am right now.”

-As I listened to Susie, I could not help thinking of what had happened in her life to make her so selfish.
-Had she taken things from her as a child or even as an adult?
-Was it just old-fashioned sin?
-As a Christian, how could she be OK with her answer?
-How could she not want to work on this area of her life?
-Or perhaps, her selfishness was used as an excuse or barrier to forming true and meaningful relationships.
-Nevertheless, I continued to listen and interceded with prayer.
+As I listened to Susie, I couldn’t help but wonder what had happened in her life to make her so selfish.
+Did she take things from others as a child or even as an adult?
+Was it simply old-fashioned sin?
+As a Christian, how could she be comfortable with her answer?
+How could she not want to work on this aspect of her life?
+Or maybe her selfishness was used as an excuse or barrier to forming true, meaningful relationships.
+Still, I kept listening and prayed silently for her.

-The Lord tells us how important it is to turn our hearts and lives towards him.
-As we focus on him and value others above ourselves, our relationship grows stronger with the Lord.
-As we grow stronger in Christ, we can deal with/reject the junk, the pain, the hurt, and the sin that comes our way.
+The Lord shows us how vital it is to turn our hearts and lives toward Him.
+As we focus on Him and value others above ourselves, our relationship with the Lord becomes stronger.
+As we grow in Christ, we can handle or reject the junk, pain, hurt, and sin that come our way.

 Turn my heart toward your statutes and not toward selfish gain.
 (Psalm 119:36).